m-crown/SPEAR/README.md

 ### HTML report

 This is an interactive report, with sortable tables of variants, residues, scores, and interactive heatmaps of scores for the Spike protein.
 An example report can be found [here](https://m-crown.github.io/SPEAR-Reports/spear_reports/example_vcfs/report.html).
+ORF plots for each individual samples showing mutations placed on to ORFs/products are also found at the bottom of this report.

 ### Column headings for annotation files
 These columns are within both the per sample files and `spear_annotation_summary.tsv`: